 Welcome to the Department of Public Works website.
 Public Works provides services integral to our community on a daily basis.
 Our department's mission is to provide quality services with commitment, courtesy and pride.
 In partnership with the Palo Alto community, we strive to offer efficient, cost effective and environmentally responsible services that make Palo Alto a beautiful, vibrant and appealing City in which to live and work.

-The Department is comprised of three divisions -
+The Department is comprised of four divisions -

 Engineering Services Designs and constructs City-owned facilities, streets, sidewalks, storm drains and parks infrastructure; provides engineering support to City Departments and the private development community for construction in the public right of way.